nashcom/domino-startscript/rc_domino_readme.txt

   Each Domino partition needs a separate service file.
   See configuration details in section "Domino Start Script systemd Support"

-5.) domino_docker_entrypoint.sh Docker entry point script
+5.) entrypoint.sh Docker entry point script

   This script can be used as the standard entry point for your Domino Docker container.
   It takes care of your Domino Server start/stop operations.